gitnacho/docs/docs/plugins/Use-Native-iOS-Libraries.md

 ### Metadata generator's parsing errors and warnings

 The `stderr` output of the metadata generator (including all errors and warnings emitted by the Objective-C parser) is redirected to a separate log file.
 It is located in **`platforms/ios/build/<configuration>-<target>/metadata-generation-stderr-<arch>.txt`** under the main project dir.

 The reason behind this decision is that sometimes projects or plugins may have dependencies which are not designed to be fed to an Objective-C compiler.
 When attempting to generate the metadata for such projects, the metadata generator's error output would pollute Xcode's build output with lines which would look like compilation errors/warnings and would confuse both users and IDE parsers that the compiler emitted them.
 One example for such library is the [LevelDB CocoaPod](https://cocoapods.org/pods/leveldb-library) which is meant to be used in C++ context only.
 It is included in all projects using the [NativeScript Firebase plugin](https://www.npmjs.com/package/nativescript-plugin-firebase) because it's a dependency of the [FirebaseDatabase CocoaPod](https://cocoapods.org/pods/FirebaseDatabase).
 Generating metadata from this CocoaPod is expected to fail as the iOS Runtime doesn't parse and expose C++ entities to JS.
 So it's preferable to keep all these errors away from the actual application build output.

-> **Important**: In cases where the metadata for some native entities is missing, this log file can turn out to be invaluable
-> in tracking down the reasons.
+> **Important**: In cases where the metadata for some native entities is missing, this log file can turn out to be invaluable in tracking down the reasons.
 It should be the first place to start looking for clues about what might have gone wrong.
 >
 > Sometimes the reason may be an incorrect `#include` statement.
-In such cases, in order to see the real error you will
-> also have to run the metadata generator in [strict includes mode](#enabling-strict-includes-mode)
+In such cases, in order to see the real error you will  also have to run the metadata generator in [strict includes mode](#enabling-strict-includes-mode)

 ### Enabling strict includes mode

-Starting with version 5.4 of {N} you can set the `TNS_DEBUG_METADATA_STRICT_INCLUDES` environment variable to diagnose the reasons for missing metadata entities when no errors related to their respective source files can be found in [metadata generator's *stderr* log] (#metadata-generators-parsing-errors-and-warnings).
+Starting with version 5.4 of {N} you can set the `TNS_DEBUG_METADATA_STRICT_INCLUDES` environment variable to diagnose the reasons for missing metadata entities when no errors related to their respective source files can be found in [metadata generator's *stderr* log](#metadata-generators-parsing-errors-and-warnings).

 When this setting is enabled, `#include` errors will be caught and logged in the *stderr* output ***but some Pod libraries might cause significantly less metadata being parsed and generated, so it really should be used only when debugging issues with missing metadata***.

 ``` Shell
 TNS_DEBUG_METADATA_STRICT_INCLUDES="true" tns build ios [--for-device] [--release]